EthIndia-2024/core/README.md

 npm run dev
 ```

-## Usage
-1. Navigate to the quiz page.
-2. Complete the quiz.
-3. Check your email for the interaction verification link.

-## Documentation
-For integration details, please refer to the [PrivacyFeedback SDK Documentation](https://privacy-feedback.vercel.app/).

 ## License
 This example project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.